gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailersend.md

 BYO AWS SES doubles the sends per pack at the same platform fee, plus AWS SES fees of $0.10 per 1,000 emails paid directly to Amazon.
 This model includes unlimited contacts and access to all features on every pack.
 Because you pay only for sends and never for storing contacts, there are no surprise charges and no penalty for keeping inactive subscribers on your list.

-**Add-on:** an optional dedicated IP for $50/month per workspace (managed mode).
+**Add-on:** an optional dedicated IP for $50/month per IP (managed mode).
 In BYO SES mode, a dedicated IP is instead configured and billed through your own AWS SES account.

 **Strengths:** Transparent, flexible pay-as-you-go pricing.
 All features are included on every pack.
 No charge for storing contacts, BYO-SES doubles the sends per pack, and a dedicated IP is available as a self-serve add-on at any volume.